s-broda/ARCHModels.jl/docs/src/usage.md

 DocTestFilters = r".*[0-9\.]"
 ```
 # Usage
+## Preliminaries
+We focus on univariate ARCH models for most of this section.
+Multivariata models work quite similarly; the few differences are discussed in [Multivariate models](@ref).
 We will be using the data from [Bollerslev and Ghysels (1986)](https://doi.org/10.2307/1392425), available as the constant [`BG96`](@ref).
 The data consist of daily German mark/British pound exchange rates (1974 observations) and are often used in evaluating
 implementations of (G)ARCH models (see, e.g., [Brooks et.al.
 (2001)](https://doi.org/10.1016/S0169-2070(00)00070-4).
 We begin by convincing ourselves that the data exhibit ARCH effects; a quick and dirty way of doing this is to look at the sample autocorrelation function of the squared returns: